Kaduvetti Guru

-Kaduvetti Guru, (born, J. Gurunathan) also known as J. Guru, (1 February 1961 – 25 May 2018) was an Indian politician, who was twice elected as a Member of the Legislative Assembly in Tamil Nadu.
-He was the president of the caste organization, Vanniyar Sangam.
+J. Guru (born Jayaraman Gurunathan; 1 February 1961 – 25 May 2018), also known as Kaduvetti Guru, was an Indian politician who was twice elected as a Member of the Legislative Assembly in Tamil Nadu.
+He was the president of the Vanniyar Sangam, a caste-based organization that represented the interests of the Vanniyar community.

-Guru was known for his inflammatory speeches and faced several cases.
+Guru was known for his inflammatory speeches and faced several legal cases.